microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 First, create the main topic that will use AI Builder for intelligent routing:

-1. In your "Copilot Extensibility Advisor" agent, select the **Topics** tab
+1. In your "Copilot Extensibility Advisor" agent, select the **Topics** tab in the upper navigation of the agent designer
 2. Select **+ Add a topic** and choose **From blank**
-3. Rename it as 1️⃣ `Intent Analysis`
+3. Click the top area 1️⃣ of the dialog to give a name to the new Topic, rename it as `Intent Analysis`
 4. Fill the field 2️⃣ **Describe what the topic does** with the following text:

 ```